For the uninitiated, the installation of 4C horizontal mailboxes can appear to be a daunting process but it doesn’t have to be.

 Second, consider the actual installation of 4C mailboxes; will they be rear access or front access, and should they be recessed or surface mounted?

-Rear Access Mailboxes – Some project managers install 4c mailboxes with rear access that are designed for the postal carriers to access the unit from the rear either through a master door or (if rear access is in a private locked room) with an open back.
+Rear Access Mailboxes – Some project managers install 4C mailboxes with rear access that are designed for the postal carriers to access the unit from the rear either through a master door or (if rear access is in a private locked room) with an open back.
+Military and government complexes, as well as university and college campuses that require private mail distribution will also install 4C mailboxes that have rear access through a secure room.

-Front Access Mailboxes – Others prefer the installation of 4C mailboxes have front access, which includes a master door that opens the entire unit to allow postal carriers access to all mailbox compartments at once.
+Front Access Mailboxes – Others prefer the installation of 4C mailboxes have front access, which includes a master door (with USPS postal lock) that opens the entire unit to allow postal carriers access to all mailbox compartments at once.
+According to the STD-4C (USPS Standard 4C) regulations, all major renovation projects and new construction projects must install USPS approved 4C mailboxes.

-In addition, some installation venues simply do not have the wall clearance for the units to be completely recessed into the wall and are excellent candidates for an easy to install special 4C collar, which will ensure the cluster mailbox units have a polished, finished look when surface mounted.
+In addition, some installation venues simply do not have the wall clearance for commercial mailbox units to be completely recessed into the wall.
+These are excellent candidates for an easy-to-install special 4C collar, which will ensure the 4C mailbox units have a polished, finished look when surface mounted.

 The third, and most important pre-planning step when installing 4C mailboxes is to review USPS installation guidelines for 4C horizontal mailboxes before starting the project.